sparkfish/scanray/README.md

 Navigate to [localhost:8080](http://localhost:8080) to use the local test application.

-## TODO
+## Roadmap

+- [X] Suppress browser's keyboard events that conflict with AAMVA bardcode data injected into keyboard stream
+- [X] Parse AAMVA data elements into native javascript objects
+- [X] Parse Health ID Card data elements into native javascript objects
+- [X] Expose scan events and extracted data as document events (e.g, for use w/ `document.addEventListener`)
 - [ ] Convert from static Scanray to object instance
 - [ ] Add more options to code more parameterizable
 - [ ] Add trace level setting for console logging
 - [ ] Issue PR to onScan.js to get away from deprecated `keyCode` references
 - [ ] Issue PR to onScan.js to add `scanStart` and `scanEnd` events
-- [ ] Issue PR to onScan.js to track prefix from start of new scan and add requirePrefix param to `onScan.isScanInProgressFor()`
+- [ ] Issue PR to onScan.js to track prefix from start of new scan and add `requirePrefix` param to `onScan.isScanInProgressFor()`

 ## Credits